-OpenBSD has a robust and adaptable text-based installation procedure, and can be installed from a single floppy disk.
-Most platforms follow a similar installation procedure; however there are some differences in the details.
-In all cases, you are urged to read the platform-specific INSTALL document in the platform directory on the CD-ROM or FTP sites (for example, i386/INSTALL.i386, mac68k/INSTALL.mac68k or sparc/INSTALL.sparc).
+All platforms use a very similar installation procedure, however there are some minor differences in details on a few platforms.
+In all cases, you are urged to read the platform-specific INSTALL document in the platform directory on the CD-ROM or FTP sites (for example, i386/INSTALL.i386, macppc/INSTALL.macppc or sparc/INSTALL.sparc).

-The OpenBSD installation process uses a special kernel with a number of utilities and install scripts embedded in a preloaded RAM disk.
-After this kernel is booted, the operating system is extracted from a number of compressed tar(1) (.tgz) files from a source other than this preloaded RAM disk.
+The OpenBSD installer is a special kernel with a number of utilities and install scripts embedded in a pre-loaded RAM disk.
+After this kernel is booted, the operating system is extracted from a number of compressed $\underline{tar(1)}$ (.tgz) files from a source other than this pre-loaded RAM disk.
 There are several ways to boot this install kernel: